 Some questions that you might ask are-

-What training and development programs are offered for the new joinees?
+- What training and development programs are offered for the new joiners?

 You must prepare some questions which are not asked commonly because most of your questions will be answered before interview or during the interview.
 But make sure you have done some research and have some genuine questions.